 Not all bookstores are overtly political of course, but nevertheless, part of their unwritten mission is to provide a forum for ideas.
 Politics & Prose has organized a number of “teach-ins,” in on subjects such as women’s rights, immigration, and climate change.

 Q: You're now teaching writing.
 What are some of the most important things you've told your students, based on your own experience writing novels?

 A: I’ve tried to communicate to my students that they should take the long view, that once they have finished drafts, they need to go back and really take the time they need to revise.
 To sit with a sentence or a paragraph for as long as it takes to get it just right.

 I’ve also tried to emphasize that writing a competent novel is not the goal.
 I think everyone of my students is capable of completing a novel, but I’m urging them to think outside the box and to find ways to make their work original---the best, and most creative, version of itself that it can be.

 A: I feel quite fortunate right now to have a life and a job where I’m surrounded by books.

 --Interview with Deborah Kalb.
-Susan Coll will be appearing at the Bethesda Literary Festival, which runs from April 17-19, 2015.
+Susan Coll will be participating in the Bethesda Literary Festival on April 22, 2017.
 For a previous version of this Q&A, please click here.